How to Get Out of Debt on a Low Income

 If your debt load is too high to see a way out, the best advice is free.
 Call a nonprofit credit counseling agency like InCharge Debt Solutions and let an experienced certified credit counselor take you through the long-term solutions available.

-The goal for each counselor is to help you learn how to manage your money and regain control of your finances.
+The goal is to help you learn how to manage your money and regain control of your finances.
 They will look at your income and expenses, then review debt relief options so you can determine which ones work best with your situation.

 If you need more than the free counseling, choices for long-term debt relief include:

-Debt management — This program reduces the interest rate and monthly payment on credit card debt to an affordable level.
-Consumers make one fixed monthly payment to the nonprofit credit counseling agency, which then distributes it to the card companies in agreed-upon amounts.
-It’s an especially attractive option for those trying to get out of debt with bad credit.
-There is no credit score requirement.
+Debt Management — This program reduces the interest rate and monthly payment on credit card debt to an affordable level and is an especially attractive option for those trying to get out of debt with bad credit.

-Debt consolidation loan — Consumers take out a loan and use it to pay off their credit cards.
-The loan should come with a lower interest rate than what you pay on credit cards, but you’ll need a good credit score to qualify.
+Debt Consolidation Loan — Consumers can take out a loan to pay off their credit cards but you’ll need a good credit score to qualify.

-Bankruptcy — This is the option for when you are so hopelessly behind there is no chance you will pay your bills in five years or less.
-The good news is that a successful bankruptcy filing gives you a chance to start over with a clean slate.
+Bankruptcy — An option for when you are so hopelessly behind there is no chance you will pay your bills in five years or less.

 Managing credit issues is challenging in the best of circumstances, especially for low-income households and especially as it pertains to debilitating credit card debt.

-There’s no easy road but nonprofit credit counseling can help find the best debt consolidation program for you.
+There’s no easy road to relieve the financial stress for low income Americans in debt but nonprofit credit counseling can help find the best debt consolidation program for you.

 About The Author